tabu-issues-for-future-maintainer/tabu/README.md

 ## Note about the status of this code

 The tabu package contains a lot of very nice ideas that are worth having.
-Unfortunately, however, it hasn't been actively maintained by its original author and that means that a number of bugs have been discovered in the last years that are all unfixed.
+Unfortunately, however, it hasn't been actively maintained by its original author since 2011 and that means that a number of bugs have been discovered in the last years that are all unfixed.

-This source code repository does **not mean** that members of the LaTeX Project Team are now actively maintaining this package.
-It is, and will stay **unmaintained** unless a new maintainer steps forward.
-All the team tries to do with with repository is to provide some emergency fixes (which was/is difficult enough) that are necessary because `tabu` stopped working altogether after the latest corrections made in the LaTeX kernel.
+This source code repository does *not mean* that members of the LaTeX Project Team are now actively maintaining this package.
+The package is, and will stay *unmaintained* unless a new maintainer steps forward.
+All the team tries to do with this repository is to provide some emergency fixes (which was/is difficult enough) that are necessary because `tabu` stopped working altogether after the latest corrections made in the LaTeX kernel.